Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Feedback was collected on the proposed definition of elder abuse through an online survey until October 25, 2021.

 Thank you to those who participated.
-We are currently reviewing feedback.
+We received and reviewed all feedback.

 Outcomes